tinspham209/SDA-client/README.md

 28. Viz `Humidity` in `ColumnChart`
 29. Draw connector when onClick on RUN btn
 30. Clear all node when onClick on NEW btn
-31. Fetch API viz Humidity year in Maps
+31. Fetch API year viz in Maps
-32. Fetch API viz Industry year in Maps
+32. Fetch API year viz in Table
+33. Fetch API City viz in Column Chart
+34. Fetch API City viz in Line Chart
+35. Fetch API City viz in Table

 ### Next Steps: